Categories: Technology

 By Holly ROBERTSON

-Instagram started hiding “likes” on its platform in Australia, Brazil and several other major markets Thursday, saying it wanted to ease pressure on users, following criticism about its impacts on mental health.
+Instagram started hiding “likes” on its platform in Australia, Brazil, and several other major markets on Thursday, saying it wanted to ease pressure on users, following criticism about its impact on mental health.

 The Facebook-owned social media giant’s trial changes mean users in the six countries will no longer be able to see the number of likes other people’s posts receive.